ConcernedCitizen2025/Project2025-Assistant/_questions/021-national-security-military-policy.md

 ---
 layout: question
-title: "National Security and Military Policy"
+title: "Project 2025’s Approach to National Security and Military Policy: A Detailed Examination"
+description: "Explore how Project 2025's proposed national security and military policies, including increased defense spending and emerging technologies, could impact democracy, civil liberties, and global stability."
 ---

-### *How does Project 2025 address issues of national security and military policy?*

 # Project 2025’s Approach to National Security and Military Policy: A Detailed Examination

+## *How does Project 2025 address issues of national security and military policy?*

 **Introduction**

-National security and military policy are central pillars of any government’s agenda, reflecting a nation’s priorities in protecting its sovereignty, ensuring the safety of its citizens, and maintaining its influence on the global stage.
-Project 2025 outlines a comprehensive vision for the United States’ national security and military strategy, with a focus on strengthening the country’s defense capabilities, addressing emerging threats, and redefining America’s role in international affairs.
-However, while these proposals aim to enhance security, they also raise significant concerns about the potential implications for democracy, civil liberties, and global stability.
-This analysis will explore how Project 2025 addresses issues of national security and military policy, assess the potential impacts, and evaluate the broader implications for American society and international relations.
+National security and military policy are central pillars of any government’s agenda, reflecting a nation’s priorities in protecting its sovereignty, ensuring the safety of its citizens, and maintaining its global influence.
+Project 2025 outlines a comprehensive vision for the United States’ national security and military strategy, focusing on strengthening defense capabilities, addressing emerging threats, and redefining America’s role in international affairs.
+While these proposals aim to enhance security, they also raise concerns about potential implications for democracy, civil liberties, and global stability.
+This analysis explores Project 2025’s national security and military policies, assesses the potential impacts, and evaluates the broader implications for American society and international relations.

 **1. Strengthening Military Capabilities**